 (6) Supplementary leverage ratio is a regulatory capital measure calculated based on Tier 1 capital divided by total leverage exposure.
-See Table 4.

-Our estimated CET1 capital ratio under the fully phased-in Basel III Standardized Approach, as it applies for Advanced Approaches banks that have not yet exited parallel run, was 10.3% as of March 31, 2017.
+Under the Basel III Capital Rule, when we complete our parallel run for the Advanced Approaches, our minimum risk-based capital requirement will be determined by the greater of our RWA under the Basel III Standardized Approach and the Basel III Advanced Approaches.
 Once we exit parallel run, based on clarification of the Basel III Capital Rule from our regulators, any amount by which our expected credit losses exceed eligible credit reserves, as each term is defined under the Basel III Capital Rule, will be deducted from our Basel III Standardized Approach numerator, subject to transition provisions.
 Inclusive of this impact, based on current capital rules and our business mix, we estimate that our Basel III Advanced Approaches ratios will be lower than our Basel III Standardized Approach ratios.
 However, there is uncertainty whether this will remain the case in light of potential changes to the United States capital rules.
-For a further discussion of the capital ratios and capital adequacy guidelines, see "MD&A-Capital Management" in our Q1 2017 Form 10-Q.
+For a further discussion of the capital ratios and capital adequacy guidelines, see "MD&A-Capital Management" in our Q2 2018 Form 10-Q.